ziali088/mojolicious-plugin-jsonapi/README.md

 `Mojolicious::Lite` is not supported yet as I personally felt that if you're dealing with database schemas and converting them into strict JSON structures, that's enough for you to think about migrating to `Mojolicious`.

+# ATTRIBUTES

+- namespace

+    The prefix that's added to all routes, defaults to 'api'.

 # METHODS

 ## resource\_routes(_HashRef_ $spec)